soudev/knowledge.mine/stuff/frontend.css.md

 * [Free Flexbox Starter Course | Unraveling Flexbox](https://unravelingflexbox.com/subscribe) - With Unraveling Flexbox, you'll learn how to unlock the full potential of modern CSS to create responsive application layouts in hours, not days.

+--

+* [[GitHub] philipwalton / flexbugs](https://github.com/philipwalton/flexbugs) - A community-curated list of flexbox issues and cross-browser workarounds for them.

 ### Font Size and Units